oshaughnessy/maysl.soccer/_pages/schedules.md

 ---

 MAYSL's primary season is in the fall.
-We typically play from mid-September to the week before Thankgiving and skip a weekend in mid-October for the Fall school break, which gives us 9 or 10 weekends for games.
+We typically play from mid-September to the week before Thankgiving and skip a weekend in mid-October for the fall school break, which gives us 9 or 10 weekends for games.

 All of the younger teams play on Saturdays at the lower field behind Yosemite High School.